bharati-21/AZMLND-Capstone-Project/README.md

 <hr/>

 ## Project Overview
-> This project is part of the Udacity's Machine Learning Engineer with Microsoft Azure Nanodegree Project.
+> This project is part of the Udacity's Machine Learning Engineer with Microsoft Azure Nanodegree Program.

 * In this project, two models were created:
   * Using Automated ML (AutoML)
-  * Using customized model whose hyperparameters were tuned using ***HyperDrive***.
+  * A customized model whose hyperparameters were tuned using ***HyperDrive***.
 * The performance of both the models were compared and the _best performing model was deployed_.

 ### Project Architecture